Swift and Objective-C

 #import <Verovio/Verovio-umbrella.h>

-Then you can create an Objective-C wrapper with the following VerovioToolkitWrapper.h/mm
+Then you can create an Objective-C wrapper with the following VerovioToolkitWrapper.h/mm files (here with a few sample methods):

 #import <Foundation/Foundation.h>